Last modified: 2006-12-02 by

 In 1953 the Governor of Antwerp sent a query to the other Governors.
 Hainault, Luxemburg, East Flanders and West Flanders replied they did not have a specific flag.
 In Brabant, the Belgian tricolour was used, but with horizontal stripes, while Limburg, Liège and Namur used flags with two [vertical] stripes of equal length.
 Only Antwerp used a flag designed by the Council of Nobility in 1928, three stripes of equal length yellow, red and white.
 This tricolour, however, was never popular.
 Apart from that, specialized companies already sold for many years square or sometimes rectangular flags with the arms of the respective provinces covering the whole field.

-A proposal of flag for the province of East Flanders was indeed rejected by the Flemish Heraldic Council.
+This is also valid for the provinces.
+A proposal of flag for the province of East Flanders was rejected by the Flemish Heraldic Council.